All Episodes

 Oh, because he helped you with Tourette's, that's why you're helping him.

-You know, which implies that because somebody helped me in my life, I have the inability to critically think or hold them accountable, is basically what they're saying.
+You know, which implies that because somebody helped me in my life, I have the inability to critically think or hold them accountable is basically what they're saying.

-People don't realize, too.
+People don't realize too.

-When I was born, I had a create a horrible birth defect where I most of my intestines were removed.
+When I was born, I had a create a horrible birth defect where most of my intestines were removed.

-I had an incredible surgeon, her name's Dr. Turnberg.
+I had an incredible surgeon.

 That woman literally saved my life.

-Seven operations, it's it's a true miracle.
+It's a true miracle.

 I am incredibly indebted to her.